claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 _Potion (Rare)_
 **Store in**: _vial_
 **Use**: _Weapon Enchant_
-**Description**: Wytchwood Sap can be extracted from the Maidenwoods in greater quantities than from other sources.
+**Description**: Wytchwood Sap, from the Crooked Moon potions.
+It can be extracted from the Maidenwoods in greater quantities than from other sources.